sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 In my [last post](/posts/internet-map-2026/) about my [Internet Infrastructure Map](map.kmcd.dev), I mentioned a few alternative sources for BGP data that I didn't end up using.
 One of them was a [websocket-based streaming API](https://ris-live.ripe.net/) from RIPE.
 At the time, I set it aside.
 Soon, it became my obsession and the live view was born.

+I do want to clarify one thing up front.
+While this visualization does occasionally stumble into being practically useful for spotting global outages or routing leaks, let us be completely honest with ourselves.
+The primary requirement for this project was simply to build a really cool looking map.

 You can check out the source code for this project on [GitHub](https://github.com/sudorandom/bgp-stream/) or watch the map in action on my [YouTube channel](https://www.youtube.com/channel/UCA9eO4Gt-Ua6lAEGzWQHQFA/live) or here:

 {{< youtube-live channel="UCA9eO4Gt-Ua6lAEGzWQHQFA" >}}